lemonlabsuk/scala-uri/README.md

  * Methods `addParam` and `addParams`  that took Option arguments are now called `addParamOptionValue` and `addParamsOptionValues`
  * Method `replaceAllParams` has been replaced with `withQueryString` or `withQueryStringOptionValues`
  * Method `removeAllParams` has been replaced with `withQueryString(QueryString.empty)`
- * Method `subdomain` has been removed from the scala-js version.
+ * Method `subdomain` has been removed from the Scala.js version.
 The implementation was incorrect and did not match the JVM version of `subdomain`.
-Once public suffixes are supported for the scala-js version, a correct implementation of `subdomain` can be added
+Once public suffixes are supported for the Scala.js version, a correct implementation of `subdomain` can be added
  * Implicit `UriConfig`s now need to be where your `Uri`s are parsed/constructed, rather than where they are rendered
  * Method `hostParts` has been removed from `Uri`.
 This method predated `publicSuffix` and `subdomain` which are more